XP and newer (x86, x64)

 - File transfers

-- Remote screen sharing
+- Remote screen sharing and control

 - Pre-recorded WAV and MP3 audio streaming with voice recognition commands